univention/univention-keycloak-app/docs/keycloak-app/configuration.rst

 Per default, :program:`Keycloak` will try to use :program:`Kerberos`.
 If no :program:`Kerberos` ticket is available, it will fall back to using username and password authentication.

-You can disable this feature in the ref:`Keycloak Admin Console <keycloak-admin-console>` by
+You can disable this feature in the :ref:`Keycloak Admin Console <keycloak-admin-console>` by

 * Select the realm ``UCS``